PierreC12033/SS2_Krak/README.md

 During processing, every face detected will be displayed as '*', every file analysed as ':' , every folder scanned as 'O'.

+Each classified face is saved with its encoding and a text file with a path to the original image it came from.
+You can find all the classified images in the 'Faces' directory.